Xlopec/OpenglEditorStudyProject/README.md

 ## TODO Features

-- Improve overall rendering performance by employing viewport size rather than original image size when rendering

 ## Known Issues

 - Image disappears after putting the app to background on some devices (at least on Meizu).
 Have no ideas yet on how to fix it.
 Looks like